Trent Murphy: 2014

 He entered training camp slated as the backup outside linebacker to veterans Ryan Kerrigan and Brian Orakpo.
 Head coach Jay Gruden officially named him the backup right outside linebacker to Orakpo to start the regular season.

-He made his professional regular season debut in the Washington Redskins' season-opening 17-6 loss at the Houston Texans.
-On September 21, 2014, Murphy recorded his first career tackle in a 37-34 loss at the Philadelphia Eagles.
+He made his professional regular season debut in the Redskins' season-opening 17–6 loss at the Houston Texans.
+On September 21, 2014, Murphy recorded his first career tackle in a 37–34 loss at the Philadelphia Eagles.
 He made his tackle on running back LeSean McCoy and dropped him for a two-yard loss in the second quarter.
 On October 27, 2014, he earned his first career start in place of Brian Orakpo who was placed on injured reserve after suffering a torn pectoral.
-He finished the 19-17 victory over the Tennessee Titans with a solo tackle and one pass deflection.
-In Week 9, Murphy recorded four combined tackles and made his first career sack on quarterback Teddy Bridgewater as the Redskins lost 29-26 versus the Minnesota Vikings.
-On December 14, 2014, Murphy collected a season-high six combined tackles during a 24-13 loss at the New York Giants.
-The following week, he made his eighth consecutive start, but left the 27-24 win over the Philadelphia Eagles after suffering a hand injury.
+He finished the 19–17 victory over the Tennessee Titans with a solo tackle and one pass deflection.
+In Week 9, Murphy recorded four combined tackles and made his first career sack on quarterback Teddy Bridgewater as the Redskins lost 29–26 versus the Minnesota Vikings.
+On December 14, 2014, Murphy collected a season-high six combined tackles during a 24–13 loss at the New York Giants.
+The following week, he made his eighth consecutive start, but left the 27–24 win over the Eagles after suffering a hand injury.
 On December 23, 2014, the Washington Redskins placed Murphy on injured reserve after it was discovered he had fractured a bone in his right hand.
 He finished his rookie season with 32 combined tackles (28 solo), 2.5 sacks, and a pass deflection in eight starts and 15 games.